needle-mirror/com.unity.physics/Documentation~/design.md

 # Design philosophy

-Unity Physics is a complete deterministic rigid body dynamics and spatial query system, written entirely in high performance C# using ECS best practices.
+Unity Physics is a completely deterministic rigid body dynamics and spatial query system, written entirely in high performance C# using ECS best practices.
 The design of Unity Physics follows from the overall DOTS philosophy of minimal dependencies and complete control.

-Unity Physics is designed to support users who do not necessarily need a full-featured physics package like PhysX or Havok, but instead want a simpler subset of features that they can freely control and customize.
+Unity Physics is designed to support users who do not necessarily need a fully-featured physics package like PhysX or Havok, but instead want a simpler subset of features that they can freely control and customize.
 The goal of Unity Physics is to provide this in a stable way, without sacrificing on performance in areas where it is critical.
 This page describes the design decisions that have been taken in order to achieve this goal.

 ## Stateless